ayush-saklani/leetcode_sol/Leetcode_DSA/TCS-NQT/README.md

 - [ ] 2. <a href="https://takeuforward.org/data-structure/find-all-palindrome-numbers-in-a-given-range/">Find all Palindrome numbers in a given range</a>
 - [ ] 3. <a href="https://takeuforward.org/data-structure/check-if-a-number-is-prime-or-not/">Check if a number is prime or not</a>
 - [ ] 4. <a href="https://takeuforward.org/data-structure/prime-numbers-in-a-given-range/">Prime numbers in a given range</a>
-- [ ] 5. <a href="https://takeuforward.org/maths/check-if-a-number-is-armstrong-number-or-not/">Check if a number is armstrong number of not</a>
+- [ ] 5. <a href="https://takeuforward.org/maths/check-if-a-number-is-armstrong-number-or-not/">Check if a number is Armstrong number of not</a>
 - [ ] 6. <a href="https://takeuforward.org/data-structure/check-whether-a-number-is-perfect-number-or-not/">Check if a number is perfect number</a>
 - [ ] 7. <a href="https://takeuforward.org/arrays/check-whether-a-given-number-is-even-or-odd/">Even or Odd</a>
 - [ ] 8. <a href="https://takeuforward.org/data-structure/check-whether-a-number-is-positive-or-negative/">Check weather a given number is positive or negative</a>